spacebeam/research/web/torchup.org/content/pages/compete.md

 BWAPI 4.2.0
 BWAPI 4.1.2
 ```

 ### Additional Submission Notes:

+Before submitting, and without taking Sparkle in consideration, please test that your bot is able to successfully play a game on all the other nine maps in the map pool.

 *DO NOT* include BWAPI or external libraries with your submission, if your bot .zip file is to big for email, contact us about it, we are happy to help.